Freshwater crabs are some of the most interesting species you can keep in your aquarium, hands down.

 One claw is proportionate to the crab’s body, small and delicate.
 The other claw, however, stands way out and is dramatically larger than the other.
 This oversized claw is also brightly colored – often a bright yellow or gold.

 Fiddler crabs usually aren’t very aggressive.
 The do like to travel in pairs or small groups, so purchase at least two of them at a time.
 Like most crabs, these little critters love to hide out.
 Since they’re so small, you may have to look behind rocks and aquarium decorations to find them sometimes.

-Fiddlers live relatively long lives in the wild, but genreally have a lifespan of just a few years in captivity.
+Fiddlers live relatively long lives in the wild, but generally have a lifespan of just a few years in captivity.

 Keep in mind that the term “Fiddler Crab” encompasses some 100 individual – but similar – species.

-These little devils are actually pretty angelic, as far as aquarium pets go.
+Despite the name, the Thai Devil Crab is actually pretty angelic as far as aquarium pets go.
 They’re definitely on the more docile side, making good companions for other peaceful tank-dwellers.